foam-framework/foam/tutorial/1-concepts.md

 (`extendsModel`) that defaults to a fundamental class (`FObject`), properties and methods.

-That's about where the similarities stop.
-FOAM's classes are much richer than their Java counterparts.
+The difference is that FOAM's classes are much richer than their Java counterparts.

 FOAM properties are like public member variables, and are accessed in the same
 way: `point.x += 10`.
-But they have very many more features: `postSet` functions to call when the property's value changes, the `view` to use when displaying this property to the user, `dynamicValue` for spreadsheet-style reactive programming, `defaultValue` and [much more]({{ site.baseurl }}/tutorial/8-appendix).
+But they have many more features: `postSet` functions to call when the property's value changes, the `view` to use when displaying this property to the user, `dynamicValue` for spreadsheet-style reactive programming, `defaultValue` and [much more]({{ site.baseurl }}/tutorial/8-appendix).